mdnogueira/azure-docs.pt-pt/articles/biztalk-services/biztalk-provision-services.md

 ---
-<a id="create-biztalk-services-using-the-azure-portal" class="xliff"></a>

-# Criar os BizTalk Services com o Portal do Azure
+# <a name="create-biztalk-services-using-the-azure-portal"></a>Criar os BizTalk Services com o Portal do Azure

 > [!INCLUDE [BizTalk Services is being retired, and replaced with Azure Logic Apps](../../includes/biztalk-services-retirement.md)]